UD's Academic VDI

 The Academic Virtual Desktop Infrastructure (VDI) provides students and faculty with remote access to specialized academic software you may not have installed on your own computer.
 When you're connected to the Academic VDI, your computer screen will look and function as if you were at a classroom or lab computer.

 Files you create while connected to the Academic VDI will be deleted when you exit the Academic VDI.
-Before closing your Academic VDI session, save any needed files to cloud storage or a removable USB drive.
+Before closing your Academic VDI session, save any needed files to cloud storage.

 Accessing the Academic VDI